Skip to main content

 Fireproof supports multiple storage backends.
 The requirements are documented in Replication.
 All storage keeps data as encrypted car files and metadata as json header.
 All app data is stored in the browser by default, with configurable remotes, including REST, S3, and IPFS.
 For enterprises, the header can be stored in SSO and the data can be stored in any cloud.

-Database Headers
+Ledger Headers

 A header: